civilcoder55/civilcoder55/README.md

     about:
       "self-taught developer, focused on back-end development, \
       Passionate about software engineering. \
-      Aiming to level up my skills to design, and build secure, scalable, and high-performing back-end systems.",
+      Seeking to design, and build secure, scalable, and high-performing back-end systems.",
     availableForHiring: true,
   });
 });